Estimating class separability of text embeddings with persistent homology: Introduction

 \subsection{Contributions}

-Major contributions of the paper are summarised below:
+Primary contributions of the paper are summarized below:

-\begin{itemize} \item \emph{An unsupervised method for class-separability estimation}: We leverage information from the 0-homology groups of data manifolds to extract information on class-separability.
-Unlike standard supervised techniques, which require labels for computing class-separability, the proposed method can estimate class-separability without requiring labels.
-Experimental validation conducted in this paper on synthetic and realistic public data shows a clear consistency between the class-separability metric computed by the proposed method and class-separability metric computed by supervised methods such as Thornton’s method and the ROC-AUC score of a logistic regression classifier.
-The experiments also involve a comparison to an unsupervised method, called Calinski-Harabasz (CH), which demonstrates that the proposed method is more consistent with the supervised methods than the CH.
+\begin{itemize} \item \emph{An unsupervised method for class-separability estimation}: We use information from the 0-homology groups of data manifolds to understand the class-separability of embeddings during model training.
+Unlike standard supervised techniques, which require labels for computing class separability, the proposed method can estimate class separability without them.
+In addition, in contrast to metrics that capture clusters and the distance between them, like the Calinski-Harabasz (CH) Index, we present evidence that this topological view of separability aligns more in terms of behavior with the supervised metrics.

-\item \emph{Experimental analysis of LLMs embeddings on $H_0(X)$ density space}: The paper involves experimental analysis of embedding manifold evolution over training epochs based on the densities of $H_0(X)$ persistence times.
-This is accomplished by generating a density $f_n$ of $H_0(X)$ persistence times of the embedding manifold generated by each training epoch.
-Then, a sequence of training epochs would give rise to a sequence of densities $\{f_n\}$ whose behavior and convergence can be used to estimate class-separability of the data manifold.
+\item \emph{Experimental analysis of sentence-transformer embeddings on $H_0(X)$ density space}: The paper involves experimental analysis of embedding manifold evolution over training epochs based on the densities of $H_0(X)$ persistence times.
+By tracking those densities, we see how the embedding space is organized during training.
+We discover that normalizing the embedding layer causes the embeddings to organize in well-defined connected components during fine-tuning.

+\item \emph{Comparison of the behavior of different measures of separability on high-dimensional spaces}: As part of our experiments, we compare the behavior of various metrics of separability when applied to high-dimensional embedding spaces.
+We find that supervised metrics of separability have similar behavior during training, whereas some unsupervised metrics can miss important details like the diminishing return of further training.
+In the experiments, we also show how the proposed (unsupervised) metric does not have this issue.

 \end{itemize}